We are waiving the $50 application fee!

 - Studio Art

 - 128 semester units are required for graduation

 - 32 semester units must be completed at CUI (18 of the last 24 must be completed at CUI)

-- 27 units of upper-division coursework must be completed at CUI
+- 33 semester units of upper-division coursework are required for graduation of which 21 units must be completed at CUI

 - A maximum of 70 semester units are accepted from a two-year accredited community college